schipiga/dilium/docs/source/index.rst

 What is it
 ----------

-It is alternate of selenium grid.
-But it's fully *python* project, which uses selenium and ansible under hood.
+It is **python** alternative of selenium grid, which uses selenium and ansible under hood.

 ---------
 Why is it